rebordao/kdd98cup/report.md

 The file `donors.py` and `README.md` are good starting points to understand my solution and its steps.

+Please focus in my solution to task 1 (`donors.py`) because in problem 2 I was into quick and dirty mode.
+However, in this report I indicate what can be improved.

 ## Dataset

 This dataset was used in the [KDD Cup 98 Challenge](